Richard Williams (animator): Early life and education

 Williams was born as Richard Edmund Lane in Toronto, Ontario, the only son of the commercial illustrator Kathleen "Kay" Bell (1909–1998) and Leslie Lane (1905–1993), a London-born painter and photographic retoucher.
 Lane left when Williams was a baby, and he was adopted by his stepfather, Kenneth D. C. Williams (1910–2003), an advertising executive who worked for Brigdens, a printing and design company in Toronto.

 Williams grew up on Golfdale Road, a suburban street in Toronto, where he and his childhood friend Martin Hunter put on magic shows and comedy acts for the local neighbourhood: "We collected $16.25, wealth beyond the dreams of avarice".
 Williams' mother Kay was an accomplished illustrator whose work was inspired by Arthur Rackham and Edmund Dulac.
 Kay read her son the stories of the Arabian Nights, which would later inspire his magnum opus The Thief and the Cobbler.
 "Kay introduced us to The Thief of Baghdad with its flying carpets, magical horses and wicked viziers".
 At the age of five, Kay took her son to see Snow White and the Seven Dwarfs (1937), a film which made a "tremendous impression" on him.
 Later he would quote his mother as saying to him, "You saw ‘Snow White’ when you were 5, and you were never the same."

 Williams was educated at the Northern Secondary School, Toronto, then known as the Northern Technical School.
 One of his classmates, Lars Thompson, recalled: "Under the name of Ivan Yurpee, [Dick] played a trumpet in a band of fellow zanies.
 In class, he would sketch our teachers with an animator's sure touch, and without detection".

 At age 15, Williams travelled to Hollywood from Toronto on a five-day bus trip, where he took the Disney studio tour three days running, each day breaking away from the guide to seek out the studio animators and being ejected from the studio lot.
 He was finally invited to meet the animators, who showed him how the Disney animation process worked, after his mother contacted a friend who worked for Disney.
 "I always wanted, when I was a kid, to get to Disney.
 I was a clever little fellow so I took my drawings and I eventually got in.
 They did a story on me, and I was in there for two days, which you can imagine what it was like for a kid."

 With help from his stepfather, Williams was already earning a living as a commercial artist at age 17, creating advertisements for companies such as Dr. Ballard's Pet Food.
 After graduating from high school, Williams enrolled in the advertising program at the Ontario College of Art.
-He did not receive a diploma, however, as he changed his course of study to join the fine arts program after his third year.
+He did not receive a diploma, however, as he changed his course of study to join the fine arts program after his third year, where he would study drawing under the artist Eric Freifeld.